 When the lawn care is covered this means that each week the mobile home park will have a landscaping company come out and cut, blow, mulch, and edge all the grass in the mobile home community.
 This landscape work does not just include the large common areas but also the areas in and around each and every mobile home within the mobile home park.

 Many times these landscaping crews will run large zero-turn lawn mowers in an effort to speed up the process of lawn mowing because they have so much space to cover in such a small time frame.

 When the lawnmowers are moving at the speed at which they are moving then the construction of fences will not be efficient due to how the landscapers cut the grass as additional fences would lead to the additional time needed to cut in and around each individual fence.

-Since the mobile home park pays the landscaping company to mow the lawns of the residents they want to make sure the fee is reasonable enough so that they do not have raised the lot rent any more than they have to in order to pay for this expense.
+Since the mobile home park pays the landscaping company to mow the lawns of the residents they want to make sure the fee is reasonable enough so that they do not have to raise the lot rent any more than they have to in order to pay for this expense.

 A shorter amount of time equals a lower landscaping bill.

 Even if you live in a pet-friendly community, it is a good practice to keep your dog or cat restrained and safe.
 Most manufactured homes do not have standard fences between lots and this can become problematic if your pet develops a habit of checking on your neighbor.
 Leash training is a must for pets since it keeps them calm and relaxed around other people.
 Keeping pets leashed also prevents them from escaping or losing their way home.

 Whether you can put up a fence in a mobile home park is based upon the zoning laws in the city or county where you live and whether the landlord gives you permission to build it.
 If local zoning laws don’t allow it, you can’t purchase a permit to construct a fence.

 There are other ways to get some privacy in and around your mobile home.
 You just have to be creative.
 Here are two of the most common privacy ideas.